“… such is life in the midst of it we may befall a victim to the cold hand of death.”

 The next morning, they moved again and, after marching toward Falls Church, Virginia, arrived at Camp Advance around dusk.
 There, about two miles from the bridge they had crossed a day earlier, they re-pitched tents in a deep ravine near a new federal fort under construction (Fort Ethan Allen).
 Having completed a roughly eight-mile trek, they were situated near General W. F. Smith’s headquarters, and were now part of the massive Army of the Potomac, helping to defend the nation’s capital from the time of their September arrival through late January.

-Once again, Company C Musician Henry Wharton recapped the regiment’s activities, noting, via his 29 September letter home to the Sunbury American, that the 47th had changed camps three times in three days:
+Once again, Company C Musician Henry Wharton recapped the regiment’s activities, noting, via his 29 September letter home to the Sunbury American, that the 47th had changed camps 3 times in 3 days:

 On Friday last we left Camp Kalorama, and the same night encamped about one mile from the Chain Bridge on the opposite side of the Potomac from Washington.
 The next morning, Saturday, we were ordered to this Camp [Camp Advance near Fort Ethan Allen, Virginia], one and a half miles from the one we occupied the night previous.
 I should have mentioned that we halted on a high hill (on our march here) at the Chain Bridge, called Camp Lyon, but were immediately ordered on this side of the river.
 On the route from Kalorama we were for two hours exposed to the hardest rain I ever experienced.
 Whew, it was a whopper; but the fellows stood it well – not a murmur – and they waited in their wet clothes until nine o’clock at night for their supper.
 Our Camp adjoins that of the N.Y.
 79th (Highlanders.)….